Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - Mac Support
 - bug with quick-mark (use emotes, X > N, N > Y, undo. chaining marks 3 as still completed)
 - Remove old PLD trial weapon recipes

------ Check
-Possibly move fishing/spearfishing back up a level like sheet to fix view all issue verify new sidequests are in definitions

 ------------------------------------------------------------------ High Priority
 **Add**